 - How to Promote a Limousine Service

 Much like the hourly rates that can be charged for hiring a limousine, the cost of an actual limousine can vary considerably.
-For those looking to start a limousine company, looking at used is typically the most affordable option. limoforsale.com and weselllimos.com are two popular options for browsing a wide selection of both stretched and non-stretched limousine options.
-For starters, the following stretch limousines are very popular options (price ranges are estimates only – data collected from limoforsale.com):
+For those looking to start a limousine company, searching for used vehicles is the most affordable option.
+Limoforsale.com and weselllimos.com are two popular options for browsing a wide selection of both stretched and non-stretched limousine options.
+For starters, the following stretch limousines are very popular options (price ranges are estimates only—data collected from limoforsale.com):

 - Lincoln Town Car (used only)

 When purchasing a new limo, there are two options: 1. buying the standard vehicle and paying to have it stretched, or 2. purchasing an already-stretched limo ready to be brought into service.
 Going the route of purchasing a ready-to-go limousine is recommended, as it cuts out a considerable amount of time.
 For those just starting out, purchasing a non-extended vehicle may be preferable, and is a common option for shuttling small groups of people to the airport or other popular locations.

 After forming a business plan, purchasing the first few limousines, and hiring one or more chauffeurs, there’s most likely only one thing missing: customers.
 To market a new limousine to the public, there are several methods one can undertake.
 Before jumping into one of the options below, take the time to research the market and identify any areas that haven’t been explored by competing services—by tapping into a previously untouched area, the opportunity for growth can be substantial.
 A few of these marketing options include:

 With the introduction of the internet, the marketing game has been flipped on its head.
 While other forms of marketing still exist, the first step a new company should take is building a website that contains prices, contact information (phone number(s), address, email, etc), an “about us” section, a contact form for those interested in requesting a service, and any other pieces of information that help sell people on the service.